ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

 Add the subscriber profiles to the the XML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configuration profiles for the subscribers can be added in the same XML file.
+Configuration profiles for the subscribers can be added in the same XML file ``SyncAsync.xml``.
 For the moment, only the default profile will be set.
 The subscriber profiles will be extended later on.
 Open the ``SyncAsync.xml`` file and add the following profiles inside the ``<profiles>`` tag: